imfelix/imfelix.github.io/README.md

 - User experience
   - Navigation - *How should the navigation links be positioned?*
+  - Headroom.js - *Added this to free up some room when scrolling*
   - Width of paragraph - *Keep it short, 11 - 12 words per line*
   - Line height - *Good amount of line-height for reading experience*
   - Font pairing - *This took me a good 3 hours to finalise on Freight Font Family*